 - Fill the water reservoir of the CV kettle and let the air out of the radiators.

 - Schedule maintenance for the CV kettle (normally once a year).

 - Are there any energy-saving measures you can make?
 Like insulation foil on the back of radiators?
 Replacing bulbs into LED bulbs?
 Are the settings for the thermostat at the right temperature for the night, day, and evenings?

 Hopefully, you run smoothly through winter and enjoy the warmth inside.
 By maintaining your Dutch house in the autumn, you certainly will survive!

-My favorite part of my studies was all about maintaining buildings.
+My favourite part of my studies was all about maintaining buildings.
 Every building is unique in its own way and that is very interesting.
 The complicated part makes that I am still learning every day, even after more than 8 years in this working field.

 Start maintaining your house is sometimes a challenge.
 To help you to remember what to do when, you can download the maintenance calendar for free.